rcl-ssl/docs/certbot/iis.md

 - Open a **Command Prompt** in the Windows server as an **Administrator**

 - Run the following command to install the Windows Service.
-Replace the < file-path > placeholder with the actual path where your windows service files were downloaded and extracted
+Replace the < file-path > placeholder with the actual path where your windows service zip files were extracted

 ```
 sc.exe create CertificateBot binpath= <file-path>\RCL.CertificateBot.IIS.exe